BrightstarDB/BrightstarDB/doc/src/Entity_Framework.rst

   var bob = new Person() { Name = "Bob" };
   dataContext.Persons.Add(bob);

+  // or created using new and passing the context into the constructor var bob = new Person(dataContext) { Name = "Bob" };

 Once a new object has been created it can be used in relationships with other objects.
 The